 - White Dove, Benjamin Moore OC 17 – White Dove is a softer, less stark shade of white than Chantilly Lace.
 It’s a classic versatile off-white that has almost a gray-brown undertone (not yellow or creamy).
 This paint works well with a variety of warm and cool colors without being too stark or bright and is a favorite choice for doors, ceilings, and trim.
 The cabinets in the photo below are painted in White Dove:

 If you’re having a hard time choosing the right color, let us help!
 The right color can transform a room!
 Let us help you reinvent your space with paint.
 Three Bears Home Staging has extensive training and experience with interior and exterior color consultations.
-We’ll help you create a custom color palette for a single room or create a whole home scheme that flows smoothly from one room to the next.
-Click here to learn more about our In-Home Color Consultations.
-Ready to schedule?
-Get in touch with us!
+Whether it’s for an interior or exterior space, we’ll help you create a custom color palette .
+Click below to learn more about our online Color Consultation services.